tinaellis/tinaellis.github.io/linux-basics.md

 w! [filename] # overwrites the file q # Exits vi.
-This produces an error if the text was modified q! # Exits vi without saving wq # Saves the document and exits vi exit # Saves the document and exits vi.
+This produces an error if the text was modified q! # Exits vi without saving wq # Saves the document and exits vi (exit also works)
 ```